-- \$ Hold mode: Places the link between a master and slave in hold mode for a specified time. - Sniff mode: To enter sniff mode, master and slave negotiate a sniff intervalT sniff and a sniff offset, D sniff, which specifies the timing of the sniff slots.
-The offset determines the time of the first sniff slot; after that the sniff slotsfollows periodically with the sniff interval T sniff. - Park mode: Places a slave in park mode.
+\$ Hold mode: Places the link between a master and slave in hold mode for a specified time.

+• Sniff mode: To enter sniff mode, master and slave negotiate a sniff intervalT sniff and a sniff offset, D sniff, which specifies the timing of the sniff slots.
+The offset determines the time of the first sniff slot; after that the sniff slotsfollows periodically with the sniff interval T sniff.

+• Park mode: Places a slave in park mode.

-- Power control: Used by a device to direct another device to increase or decreasethe second device's transmit power. - sChannel quality-driven change between DM and DH: A device is configured to use DM packets always or to use DR packets always or to adjust its packettype automatically according to the quality of the channel.
+• Power control: Used by a device to direct another device to increase or decrease the second device's transmit power.

+sChannel quality-driven change between DM and DH: A device is configured to use DM packets always or to use DR packets always or to adjust its packet packet packet packet always or the quality of the channel.
 This service allows an explicit change among these three alternatives.
-The difference between DM and DR is that the payload in a DM packet is protected with a 2/3 FEC code, whereas the payload of a DR is not protected with any FEC - Quality of service: Two parameters define Bluetooth GoS.
-The poll interval, which is the maximum time between transmissions from a master to a particular slave, is used for capacity allocation and latency control.
-The number of repetitions for broadcast packets (NBC).
-Broadcast packets are not acknowledged and so the automatic retransmission of all broadcast packets improves reliability. - SCQ links: Used to establish an SCQ link. - sControl of multislot packets: Arbitrates the maximum number of time slots apacket can cover.
+The difference between DM and DR is that the payload in a DM packet is protected with a 2/3 FEC code, whereas the payload of a DR is not protected with any FEC sControl of multislot packets: Arbitrates the maximum number of time slots apacket can cover.
 The default value is one.
+This mechanism can be used toselect 3 or 5.

+• Quality of service: Two parameters define Bluetooth GoS.
+The poll interval, which is the maximum time between transmissions from a master to a particularslave, is used for capacity allocation and latency control.
+The number of repetitionsfor broadcast packets (NBC).
+Broadcast packets are not acknowledged andso the automatic retransmission of all broadcast packets improves reliability.

+• SCQ links: Used to establish an SCQ link.

-This mechanism can be used to select 3 or 5. - 8 Paging scheme: Controls the type of paging scheme to be used betweendevices on the piconet.
+8 Paging scheme: Controls the type of paging scheme to be used betweendevices on the piconet.
 There is a default scheme that is mandatory for implementation.
-Additional optional schemes may be defined. - Link supervision: Controls the maximum time a device should wait before declaring the failure of a link.
+Additional optional schemes may be defined.

+• Link supervision: Controls the maximum time a device should wait before declaring the failure of a link.